MarilynLt/BSM_univ_project/README.md

 #University python project on the black and scholes model with dividend included
+This is a Black and Scholes Merton Pricer with a Tkinter interface

 #used libraries (must be installed before runing the code) :
 -random